LightningCreations/lc-coreutils/README.md

 The following additional coreutils are implemented and tested, but are not provided in GNU coreutils:
 * hashfile: A generic driver for the md5sum, sha1sum, etc.

+The following library is provided:
+* chmod-parse: Parses a mode in a form acceptable to the chmod command, except that `--reference` modes are not handled.

 Additionally, all coreutils install with appropriate man pages, if the help2man program is available in the host, and they are not disabled.

 [1]: All of these programs are built as aliases of `hashfile`.